umangag07/Angulajs/loginApp/README.md

+# How to open
-Open the MainLogin file with localhost not direclty with file, otherwise it will not work.
+Open the MainLogin file with localhost not direclty clicking on it, otherwise it will not work.